jelastic-jps/limesurvey/README.md

 # LimeSurvey

-The package deploys the [LimeSurvey](https://www.limesurvey.org/) solution - is an open-source online statistical survey web application written in PHP.
-LimeSurvey provides tools to develop and publish simple, quick and anonymous online surveys.
-Additionally, it enable users to collect responses, review statistics, and export the resulting data to other applications.
+The package deploys the [LimeSurvey](https://www.limesurvey.org/) solution - an open-source online statistical survey web application written in PHP.
+LimeSurvey provides tools to develop and publish simple, quick, and anonymous online surveys.
+Additionally, it enables users to collect responses, review statistics, and export the resulting data to other applications.

 ## Environment Topology